 Old-fashioned letters are a great way for kids and teachers to stay connected right now.
 Why not re-stock your teacher's stationery supply with custom cards?
 Order a set like this one ($13.13), and have it delivered to your teacher's door.

-Social Media Shout Out
+Give Them a Social Media Shout Out

 Chalk art is all the rage.
 It keeps kids busy, beautifies the pavement, and it's a great way to express gratitude.
 Invite your kiddo to scrawl out his thanks underneath his chalk masterpiece, snap a photo, and post it on your favorite social media platform to let the world see how much you appreciate your teacher.
 Be sure to tag your teacher!

-Signs of Appreciation
+Make Signs of Appreciation

 Put up a yard sign spelling out your appreciation on your favorite teacher's lawn or even in front of the school—just be sure to snap a photo, and send it, so your teacher shows your thinking of him.
 Seeing these tangible shows of gratitude will brighten your teacher's day.

-Basket of Goodies
+Make a Basket of Goodies